-Known fondly as "The Ronnie", Le Rond Point is probably one of Meribel most famous après bars.
+Known fondly as "The Ronnie", Le Rond Point is probably one of Meribel's most famous après bars.
 Situated right in the sun in the afternoon on Saulire side of the mountain.
 Le Rond Point is also a great option as a Mountain Restaurant.

 New!
 Formerly Le Coeur de Cristal, discover the restaurant Le Monchu on the ski slopes of Méribel.
 During the day, rest and enjoy our south-facing terrace.
 In the evening, book your evening in a mountain chalet for an unforgettable experience.

 Le Blanchot is found just off the slopes on route to Altiport.
-On the menu you can expect to a find modern cooking style mixed with some Savoyard favourites.
-During the peak season it is advisable to book before arriving.
+On the menu, you can expect to a find modern cooking style mixed with some Savoyard favourites.
+During the peak season, it is advisable to book before arriving.

 The Adret Telebar is found just off the slope beside the Adret Chair.
-With a terrasse bathed in sunshine with the best mountain views and a traditional interior it is one not to miss.
-Open only during the day time expect a traditional French menu with some great old dishes.
+With a terrasse bathed in sunshine with the best mountain views and a traditional interior, it is one not to miss.
+Open only during the daytime expect a traditional French menu with some great old dishes.

 Located in La Chaudanne, Les Castors is often an overlooked restaurant but that doesn't stop it from being busy.
 A large terrasse and great indoor roaring fire, expect a traditional menu and warm atmosphere.

-Located at the foot of Mont Vallon, Le Plain des Mains restaurant has an incredible terrace, a large area of deckchairs in the snow and also a fast food bar downstairs.
-Serving French and European cuisine
+Located at the foot of Mont Vallon, Le Plain des Mains restaurant has an incredible terrace, a large area of deckchairs in the snow and, also a fast food bar downstairs.
+Serving French and European cuisine.

 Le Clos Bernard is open every day for lunch and from Tuesday to Saturday for dinner.
 Whatever time of the year the terrace, on the edge of the forest, has a magical ambience to it.
 They specialise in wood-fire grilled meats and Savoie favourites.

-Technically Le Bouche a L'Oreille is based in Les Menuires but is at the top of the mountain that borders with the Meribel Valley.
+Technically Le Bouche a L'Oreille is based in Les Menuires but is at the top of the mountain that borders the Meribel Valley.
 The interior is sharp and modern with a friendly atmosphere.
 A wide range of continental cuisine.

 New to Meribel Village, La Terrasse du Village is proving to be a hugely popular spot during the peak season.
-They are also open from 11am during the summer and winter season.
+They are also open from 11am during the summer and winter seasons.
 Free bus to Meribel and Les Allues every 20 mins.